ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 4. In the Select Job Task menu, click **Create New SQL Server Job**.
 5. In the Connect to SQL Server dialog box, provide the following information.
    - In the Instance list, select the SQL Server instance where you want to back up databases.
-   - To connect to the instance using a Windows administrator account, select Windows&reg; authentication.
+   - To connect to the instance using a Windows&reg; administrator account, select Windows&reg; authentication.
    - To connect to the instance using a SQL Server administrator account, select SQL authentication.
    - In the User Name box, type the user name for connecting to the instance.
    - In the Password box, type the password of the specified user.